Nikki Haley loses 1.67M Twitter followers due to Obama-era rules

-Former US ambassador to the UN Nikki Haley revealed her new Twitter account Tuesday, having been forced to retire her official one and its 1.67 million followers after leaving her post.
+Nikki Haley, who just stepped down as US ambassador to the UN, on Tuesday revealed her new Twitter account.
+She'd had to retire her official one and its 1.67 million followers upon leaving her post.

 "Due to State Dept rules that were changed by the outgoing administration, I have had to clear my personal Twitter account that I have had for years.
 The followers, the history, the pictures, and all other content," she wrote.